Global forum on productivity

 This conference will bring together high-level policy makers, top academics and experts on productivity.
 The event will be a unique opportunity to discuss these difficult topics and reflect on how they are shaped by economic crisis following the COVID-19 pandemic.

-Peter Altmaier (Minister, BMWi), and Ángel Gurría (Secretary-General, OECD), will open the Flagship Event.
-Keynotes and panellists throughout the event will include Philippe Aghion (College de France), Ufuk Akcigit (University of Chicago), Thomas Philippon (NYU Stern), Diane Coyle (University of Cambridge), Cristina Caffarra (Charles River Associates) and many others.
+Speakers include: Peter Altmaier (Minister, BMWi) and Ángel Gurría (Secretary-General, OECD) who will open the Flagship Event.
+Keynotes and panellists throughout the event will include Murray Sherwin (New Zealand Productivity Commission), Philippe Aghion (College de France), Ufuk Akcigit (University of Chicago), Thomas Philippon (NYU Stern), Diane Coyle (University of Cambridge), Cristina Caffarra (Charles River Associates) and many others.